brimshot/quickPatterns/README.md

 ## Writing custom patterns

+As long as you are familiar some basic programming and FastLED, writing custom patterns for quickPatterns is simple and straightforward

+quickPatterns uses FastLED to accomplish it's rendering, so if you are not familiar with FastLED you should begin with the [FastLED documentation](https://github.com/FastLED/FastLED/wiki/)

+### Testing your patterns

+You can test your pattern code using Wokwi FastLED simulator

+You can directly copy and paste the `draw(CRGB *leds, int numLeds)` method from your pattern class into the simulator

 To write a custom pattern simply create a class that inherits from *qpPattern* and write a *draw()* method for the class

 ```